The short answer is, “it depends.”

-All commission must be paid directly to the broker; then the broker splits the commission with his/her agents.
+All commission must be paid directly to the broker; then, the broker splits the commission with his/her agents.
 Commission then is often divided into multiple ways, but it all depends on the license agreement the agent has with the broker.

 Most real estate agencies do standard commission splits like a 50/50 split between the agent and the broker.
 Some agencies do production goals where the percentage of the commission goes up based upon how much is sold over the course of a year.
 For example 40/60 for the first $49,999 in sales, 50/50 for $50,000-$99.999, 60/40 for $100,000, etc.

 There are some agencies that have adopted a 100% commission plan where agents pay a monthly fee similar to rent.
-In return, the agents have access to an office, computer, resources and all of the commission rather than having to share it.
+In return, the agents have access to an office, computer, resources, and all of the commission rather than having to share it.

 Should You Start a Career in Real Estate?

 Working as a real estate agent has many benefits.
 One of the benefits of a career in real estate is the unlimited earnings potential.
 Another benefit is it’s relatively easy to get started; becoming a real estate agent does not require a college degree in almost all states.
-This opens the door to anyone with a good work ethic, and a positive attitude to become a real estate agent.
-For more on starting your real estate career check out our article on “How to Become a Real Estate Agent.“
+This opens the door for anyone with a good work ethic, and a positive attitude to become a real estate agent.
+For more on starting your real estate career, check out our article on “How to Become a Real Estate Agent.“